codeallthethingz/selenium-maven-plugin/README.md

 			<scope>test</scope>
 		</dependency>

-	The jar isn't in a repository anywhere so you can either use it with a
+	The jar isn't in a public repository so you can either use it with a

-		<systemPath>../path/to/jarfile.jar</systemPath>
+		<systemPath>/path/to/jarfile.jar</systemPath>

 	or download the source and install it into your local repository with the command

 	    mvn install

+	As github just removed file downloads, looks like its going to be the second option.

-2. Make sure you have these in your path if you intend to use chrome or IE - firefox just seems to work.
+2. Make sure you have these browser drivers in your path if you intend to use chrome or IE - firefox just seems to work.

 	http://code.google.com/p/selenium/wiki/InternetExplorerDriver

 	http://code.google.com/p/selenium/wiki/ChromeDriver

 3. Bind the selenium plugin to the process-test-resources phase